hantuzun/jetman/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ## Why?
-Because the only way to create Postman tests is using Postman User Interfaces.
-Well, until now.
+[Postman](https://www.getpostman.com) is a great tool for testing APIs.

+However, its tests can only be created from [Postman Apps](https://www.getpostman.com/apps).
+Writing and maintaining tests on these GUIs is a pain compared to text editors.
+Moreover, these tests cannot be secured or shared under version control systems or cannot be debugged.

 Introducing Jetman!

-## How to Use?
+## How to Use Jetman?
-Install and require Jetman: `jetman = require('jetman');`
+ * Create a node project for testing your API and require Jetman: `jetman = require('jetman');`

-Write your test modules in JavaScript files.
+ * Write your test modules in JavaScript files.

-Call `jetman.execute(tests)`, where `tests` are an ordered array of your test modules.
+ * Call `jetman.execute(tests)` with your test modules.

-Here is a simple example for running a test with Jetman:
+Here is a simple application for running one Jetman test:

     jetman = require('jetman');
     var test = require('./test.js');